maurigamg/ltv-challenge/README.md

 > pip install numpy

 ## Using the tool
-Use the tool is easy, just use the next command in a command-line interface, for example Command Prompt in windows:
+Use the tool is easy, just use the next command in a command-line interface, for example Command Prompt in Windows:
 > python eltjr.py *day*

 Where day must have the format: YYYY-MM-DD. day argument is required, otherwise, the tool notifies the user.